RonaldoMPF/Functional-Heap/README.md

 ```haskell
   rank :: (Ord a) => Heap a -> Int
  ```
-Returns the **rank** of a last node as a parameter, which is an integer that represents the smallest number of edges of a node up to a leaf node, is an important value for maintenance of the Leftist Tree invariant.
-The rank of an empty node is zero.
+Returns the **Rank** of a last node as a parameter, which is an integer that represents the smallest number of edges of a node up to a leaf node, is an important value for maintenance of the Leftist Tree invariant.
+The Rank of an empty node is zero.

 ```haskell
  policy :: (Ord a) => Heap a -> Ordering
  ```
- Returns an Ordering corresponding to the Heap type passed as parameter, **LT** for MinHeap, **GT** for MaxHeap.
+ Returns an **Ordering** corresponding to the Heap type passed as parameter, **LT** for MinHeap, **GT** for MaxHeap.
 ```haskell
   makeHP :: (Ord a) => a -> Heap a -> Heap a -> Heap a
  ```